jgilfelt/android-sqlite-asset-helper/README.markdown

 ### Generating upgrade scripts

-You can use a number of tools to automatically generate the SQL required to modify a database from one schema version to another.
-One such tool is [SQLite Compare Utility](http://www.codeproject.com/KB/database/SQLiteCompareUtility.aspx) for Windows.
+You can use 3rd party tools to automatically generate the SQL required to modify a database from one schema version to another.
+One such application is [SQLite Compare Utility](http://www.codeproject.com/KB/database/SQLiteCompareUtility.aspx) for Windows.

 ### Forcing upgrades

-You can force users onto the latest version of the SQLite database by calling the `setForcedUpgradeVersion(int version)` method in your constructor.
+You can force users onto the latest version of the SQLite database (overwriting the local database with the one in the assets) by calling the `setForcedUpgradeVersion(int version)` method in your constructor.
 The argument passed is the the version number below which the upgrade will be forced.
-Note that this will forcably overwriting any existing local database and all data within it.
+Note that this will forcibly overwriting any existing local database and all data within it.

 Credits
 -------